jplflyer/BeatPatterns/README.md

 * gmake
 * These libraries: -lsfml-audio -lsfml-graphics -lsfml-system -lsfml-window -lboost_filesystem

 Clone the git repo.
 Build the library first.
 I don't have any autoconfigure tools yet, but maybe someone will produce them.
 Just run make.
+It works as is on Mac OS.
+No comment on any other environment.

 If you want to put the CLI tools into /usr/local/bin and /usr/local/etc, then sudo make install.
 The CLI itself is not required to build the GUI, but you have to build the library.

 To build the GUI, I do it from Qt Creator.
 Run Qt Creator and open the BeatPatterns project.
 Then build like you would normally.
 I'm sorry -- I'm not going to provide a tutorial on Qt.

-# Contributing
+# Program Structure and Qt Sometimes Sucks
 In the library directory, there are some important includes with their corresponding .cpp files.

 * Common.h includes a few simple structures that are used between a song and a pattern.